teg-danger/NeoEloquent/README.md

 [![Build Status](https://travis-ci.org/Vinelab/NeoEloquent.svg?branch=master)](https://travis-ci.org/Vinelab/NeoEloquent)

 # NeoEloquent
-Neo4j Graph Eloquent Driver for Laravel
+Neo4j Graph Eloquent Driver for Laravel, This package is a fork of the original package  `vinelab/neoeloquent`.

-## Chat & Support
-Join the [Official Neo4j Slack Group](https://neo4j.com/blog/public-neo4j-users-slack-group/) and use the #neo4j-php channel.
+Since the package is outdated, we decided to fork to do some update.

 ## Quick Reference